input-output-hk/musig2_rust/README.md

 # MuSig2 Rust Implementation

-This is a MuSig2 implementation in rust, using the blst library for EC operations.
+This is a MuSig2 implementation in rust, using the curve25519_dalek library for EC operations.

 ----